Ingan121/ModernActiveDesktop/README.md

     * Aero Lite
     * Windows 10/11?
     * Mac OS 7?
-    * Also if I implement the Win3 theme, i should make a separate visual style selector in the appearance control panel, like the one in XP
+    * Also if I implement the Win3 theme, I should make a separate visual style selector in the appearance control panel, like the one in XP
 * Split the main scripts into multiple JS files
     * Current main JS structure (DeskMover + DeskSettings) hasn't really changed since 1.0 lol
 * Support multi-display background wallpaper configuration?